davs3275/sbs/med/collier.md

 ---
 5.19.
 Outward objects cannot take hold of the soul, nor force their passage into her, nor set any of her wheels going.
-No, the impression comes from her- self, and it is her own motions which affect her.
+No, the impression comes from herself, and it is her own motions which affect her.
 As for the contingencies of fortune, they are either great or little, according to the opinion she has of her own strength.

 ---
 5.20.
-When we consider we are bound to be service- able to mankind, and bear with their faults, we shall perceive there is a common tie of nature and relation between us.
-But when we see people grow trouble- some and disturb us in our business, here we are to look upon men as indifferent sort of things, no less than sun or wind, or a wild beast.
-It is true they may hinder me in the executing part, but all this is of no moment while my inclinations and good intent stand firm, for these can act according to the condi- tion and chano^e.
-For the mind converts and chano-es every hindrance into help.
+When we consider we are bound to be serviceable to mankind, and bear with their faults, we shall perceive there is a common tie of nature and relation between us.
+But when we see people grow troublesome and disturb us in our business, here we are to look upon men as indifferent sort of things, no less than sun or wind, or a wild beast.
+It is true they may hinder me in the executing part, but all this is of no moment while my inclinations and good intent stand firm, for these can act according to the condition and change.
+For the mind converts and changes every hindrance into help.
 And thus it is probable I may gain by the opposition, and let the obstacle help me on my road.